An overview of Azure SQL Database and SQL Managed Instance security capabilities

 Transport Layer Security (Encryption-in-transit)

-SQL Database and SQL Managed Instance secure customer data by encrypting data in motion with Transport Layer Security (TLS).
+SQL Database, SQL Managed Instance, and Azure Synapse Analytics secure customer data by encrypting data in motion with Transport Layer Security (TLS).

-SQL Database and SQL Managed Instance enforce encryption (SSL/TLS) at all times for all connections.
+SQL Database, SQL Managed Instance, and Azure Synapse Analytics enforce encryption (SSL/TLS) at all times for all connections.
 This ensures all data is encrypted "in transit" between the client and server irrespective of the setting of Encrypt or TrustServerCertificate in the connection string.

 As a best practice, recommend that in the connection string used by the application, you specify an encrypted connection and not trust the server certificate.
 This forces your application to verify the server certificate and thus prevents your application from being vulnerable to man in the middle type attacks.